kevinvud/SlakChat/README.md

 ### Description

 This is a chat app which is called SlakChat.
-This app allows user to have live conversation with each other.
+This app allows user to have a live conversation with each other.

 ### App Features: